hukmaram28/Istio-HandsOn/README.md

 ![product-page](./images/product-page.png)

 ## mTLS

-By default Istio runs in permissive mode in which the services are accessible with and without TLS mode.
+By default, Istio runs in permissive mode in which the services are accessible with and without TLS mode.

-to verify, login into minikube master node and curl the productpage microservice.
+To verify, log in to the Minikube master node and curl the product page microservice.

 `kubectl get svc`

 ![svc](./images/svc.png)

 `minikube ssh`

 `curl 10.100.49.20:9080/api/v1/products`

 ![curl-productpage](./images/curl-productpage.png)

-Now, To enable strict mode we need to run `kubectl apply -f mTLS/tls-mode.yaml`
+Now, to enable strict mode we need to run:

+`kubectl apply -f mTLS/tls-mode.yaml`

 Now the services are not accessible without TLS.